Skip to main content

 What This Means in Practice

-Deal teams that quantify these five risk categories during diligence - not after close - make informed pricing decisions, build appropriate deal structures, and avoid post-close surprises that erode the returns they projected.
+Deal teams that quantify these five risk categories during diligence, not after close, make informed pricing decisions, build appropriate deal structures, and avoid post-close surprises that erode the returns they projected.
 Each category has a translation into deal terms: EAL modeling for cybersecurity, working capital adjustments for tech debt, escrow requirements for IP ambiguity, and integration cost revisions for architecture gaps.
-The M&A Technology Risk Assessment Checklist covers the evaluation framework for each category, including specific data points to request, questions to put to management, and remediation cost benchmarks for deal modeling.
+For the complete cybersecurity assessment methodology, see our practitioner's framework for M&A due diligence.
+For how findings translate into deal structure and valuation protection, see how cybersecurity due diligence protects deal value.
+For targets deploying AI agents, an emerging risk category, see the enterprise AI agent security risks.

 Free Resource